Nicaragua Tours & Package Trips

 As a solo traveller will I have to pay more for my Nicaragua package?

-On our Nicaragua trips, we are able to match up solo travelers with another traveler of the same sex, so you don't need to pay a single supplement.
-If there is not a solo traveler of the same sex for you to share with, you will be given a single room to yourself at no extra cost.
+On our Nicaragua trips, we are able to match up solo travellers with another traveller of the same sex, so you don't need to pay a single supplement.
+If there is not a solo traveller of the same sex for you to share with, you will be given a single room to yourself at no extra cost.
 Please contact us if you would like to take up the room share option.